DSI-HUG/ngx-schematics-utilities/projects/docs/docs/apis/package-json.md

 Triggers a package installation task using the user's preferred package manager.

 :::note Note
-By default the installation will only occur if any packages were previously added or removed to/from the `package.json` file.
+By default the installation will only occur if any packages were previously added or removed to/from the `package.json` file.<br/>
 This default behavior can be bypassed by setting the `force` parameter to `true`.
 :::